Artificial intelligence: Lack of transparency

 Many AI systems are so complex that their designers cannot explain how they reach their decisions.
 Particularly with deep neural networks, in which there are many non-linear relationships between inputs and outputs.
 But some popular explainability techniques exist.

 It is impossible to be certain that a program is operating correctly if no one knows how exactly it works.
-There have been many cases where a machine learning program passed rigorous tests, but nevertheless learned something different than what the programmers intended.
+There have been many cases where a machine learning program passed rigorous tests, but nevertheless learned something different from what the programmers intended.
 For example, a system that could identify skin diseases better than medical professionals was found to actually have a strong tendency to classify images with a ruler as "cancerous", because pictures of malignancies typically include a ruler to show the scale.
 Another machine learning system designed to help effectively allocate medical resources was found to classify patients with asthma as being at "low risk" of dying from pneumonia.
 Having asthma is actually a severe risk factor, but since the patients having asthma would usually get much more medical care, they were relatively unlikely to die according to the training data.
 The correlation between asthma and low risk of dying from pneumonia was real, but misleading.

 People who have been harmed by an algorithm's decision have a right to an explanation.
 Doctors, for example, are expected to clearly and completely explain to their colleagues the reasoning behind any decision they make.
 Early drafts of the European Union's General Data Protection Regulation in 2016 included an explicit statement that this right exists.
 (Note: When the law was passed in 2018, it still contained a form of this provision.)
 Industry experts noted that this is an unsolved problem with no solution in sight.
 Regulators argued that nevertheless the harm is real: if the problem has no solution, the tools should not be used.

 DARPA established the XAI ("Explainable Artificial Intelligence") program in 2014 to try to solve these problems.

 Several approaches aim to address the transparency problem.
 SHAP enables to visualise the contribution of each feature to the output.
 LIME can locally approximate a model's outputs with a simpler, interpretable model.
 Multitask learning provides a large number of outputs in addition to the target classification.
 These other outputs can help developers deduce what the network has learned.
 Deconvolution, DeepDream and other generative methods can allow developers to see what different layers of a deep network for computer vision have learned, and produce output that can suggest what the network is learning.
 For generative pre-trained transformers, Anthropic developed a technique based on dictionary learning that associates patterns of neuron activations with human-understandable concepts.